tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 The initial state of a peer in the peer manager.

-A *candidate* peer may become an actual peer, to which the node is connected.
+A `Candidate` peer may become an actual peer, to which the node is connected.
-We do not use *candidate* to refer to a peer to which we are connected, nor to a peer we are attempting to connect.
+We do not use candidate to refer to a peer to which we are connected, nor to a peer we are attempting to connect.

 Candidate peers from which the router recently disconnected or failed to dial